 Key players from two such projects will be invited to give presentations.
 One from the Tara Oceans project under the patronage of the company Agnès B and the other from the Yersin project under the patronage of the prince of Monaco and the Fiat family.
 The presentations will show how the partnerships work, including project elaborations, scientific benefits, institutional constraints, public outreach, publications.

-The discussion in this open session will tackle different aspects of the possible roles for ICES in such partnerships, for instance by coordinating surveys, collaborative international research.
+The discussion in this session will tackle different aspects of the possible roles for ICES in such partnerships, for instance by coordinating surveys, collaborative international research.
 Outcomes of the session will foster the development of a strategy for ICES in seeking such partnerships to increase its capacity in the exploration of the ocean.